NoamA91/E-Commerce-App/README.md

 1. Clone the repository.
 2. Install dependencies with `npm install`.
 3. Start the development server with `npm run start`.

-> Additional setup instructions can be placed here.

 ---